Cambridge, New Zealand · Monday 21 September 2026

 Adjusted Time

-Cambridge Half Marathon is a half marathon held in Cambridge, New Zealand, scheduled for Sunday 21 September 2025.
-The course is run on road surface with 101m of total elevation gain, reaching a maximum altitude of 101m above sea level.
+Cambridge Half Marathon is a half marathon held in Cambridge, New Zealand.
+It is scheduled for Monday 21 September 2026.
+The course is run on road surface with 101m of total climbing, with its high point near 101m above sea level.
 For registration and full race details, visit the official Cambridge Half Marathon website.

-With 101m of elevation gain, this is a moderately undulating course.
-The route ranges from 66m to 101m above sea level (35m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 101m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for September, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 7°C to 15°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a low chance of rain (0%), so dry conditions are likely.

-Cambridge Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Cambridge Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Cambridge Half Marathon against other half marathons to find the right race for your goals.